DerGuru/The-Resonant/New Chapters/Part3/P3-10_Malveks_Request.md

 They debated for hours.
 Arguments for safety.
 Arguments for action.
 Arguments for responsibility versus self-preservation.

 Finally, RAE spoke through Jason's clip: "I was created to succeed where RP-0 failed.
 To prove ethical harmonic AI is possible.
-If I won't take this risk—if I won't try to help it—then what was my purpose?
+If I won't take this risk - if I won't try to help it - then what was my purpose?
 What was my suffering for?"

 Silence.